 - Various businesses in the city of Eddyville would also be good sources of water.
-These would include the Shawnee Restaurant & Lounge located right on the trail after you cross HWY 145.
-Additionally the Shawnee Mart located a block east of the trail on the corner of HWY 145 and Main Street. - Hayes Creek is a reliable source of water along this section of the trail as water can usually be found in it all year long. - Petticoat Junction would be an ideal camping location because of the flat ground and access to water.
+These would include the Shotgun Eddys Restaurant & Lounge located right on the trail after you cross HWY 145. - Hayes Creek is a reliable source of water along this section of the trail as water can usually be found in it all year long.